 Shelley leads IBM’s healthcare and public sector technology transformation initiatives in BC, Canada and globally.
 She helps clients turnaround and implement large projects with diplomacy –providing governance and strategic insights at every stage.

 Prior to joining IBM, Shelley was a senior executive in the BC Government holding a variety of strategic, financial and operational portfolios including Transformation, Human Services, Crown Corporations, Shared Services, and Economic Development and Trade.

 Shelley holds a Master’s degree in Business Administration from Queen’s University and is a Certified Professional Accountant.
-She sits on the Board of Directors for the BC Assessment Authority, a Crown Corporation, and on the BC Chapter Board for Canadian Women in Technology.
+She sits on the Board of Directors for the BC Assessment Authority.
 She is also a mentor to the business students at UBC’s Sauder School of Business and SFU’s Beedie School of Business.

 Specializing in marketing within the technology industry, Farrah is an active member of Vancouver’s tech community.
 She enjoys planning events that connect and inspire women in tech.
 Joining the marketing committee during VanWIT’s launch, her volunteer work for VanWIT also included creating VanWIT’s logo and website.

 Farrah is a Marketing Campaign Manager at Sage Software, where she is responsible for customer marketing campaigns and programs across Sage’s mid-market customer base in Canada.
 She can relate to the experience of working for a large, global software company, as well as working for a local tech startup.
 Previously, Farrah was the Marketing Manager at IPS, a fast-growing Canadian cyber security company, which was successfully acquired by Deloitte.